getlarge/arduino-device/README.md

 - Edit your preferences in `config.h`

+- Enter wifi and device credentials or configure the board via the Access Point ( 192.168.244.1 )

+- Configure your sensors following [Open Mobile Alliance LwM2M Registry](http://openmobilealliance.org/wp/OMNA/LwM2M/LwM2MRegistry.html) ( see examples )

 - Upload the code on your ESP8266 board

-#if using MQTT_CLIENT

 - Copy the deviceId ( generated at setup on the serial interface ) to Aloes backend

-- Enter wifi and device credentials in `config.h` or configure the board via the Access Point ( 192.168.244.1 )

-#endif

-## Reference

-- Set resetConfig to true, to restore default state at reset